 Dr. Melissa Simon

 Dr. Melissa Simon is Vice Chair, Clinical Research and Associate Professor at Northwestern University, Feinberg School of Medicine.
+She was appointed to US Preventative Services Task Force.
 She is an Obstetrician/Gynecologist and the Director of Patient Navigation at the Robert H. Lurie Comprehensive Cancer Center at Northwestern University Feinberg School of Medicine.
 She holds joint appointments as an Assistant Professor in the Departments of Obstetrics and Gynecology, Preventive Medicine, Medical Social Sciences and the Buehler Center on Aging, Health and Society.
 Having worked in many developing countries, she is an ardent advocate of partnering with her patients to achieve optimal health and believes in the power of culturally relevant and literacy appropriate behavioral health services interventions to improve health.

 Dr. Simon holds a strong research interest in leveraging research to empower, improve the health, and advocate for low income, medically underserved women across the lifespan.
 Dr. Simon’s research aims to merge social epidemiology principles with health services research to reduce health disparities through a community-based participatory research (CBPR) framework.
 She is the Principal Investigator on several federal and foundation grants on barriers low income women face in obtaining cancer treatment across the care continuum and on patient navigation-based interventions to overcome these barriers.
 Her research also seeks to mitigate the health related poverty trap among family caregivers through inbuilt economic resilience options.